mg931/android-mvp/README.md

 # Android MVP

 This library provides a core framework for building Android apps using the MVP (Model-View-Presenter) pattern.
-MVP is one of many patterns that can be used to build Android apps and there is no clear consensus on the best approach.
-A consistent architecture brings significant advantages to any code base, however.
-When classes take on clearly defined roles, code becomes easier to change, manage, maintain and revisit months or even years later.

-This framework came out of a commercial Android app that was built for the civil engineering sector.
-It contains a set of components that can be extended to set up an MVP module with an Activity/Fragment as the view layer.
+It came out of a commercial Android app that was built for the civil engineering sector, and contains a set of components that can be extended to set up an MVP module with an Activity/Fragment as the view layer.
 The pattern uses four interfaces to define the operations and interactions between each layer within the stack.
 The basic flow is view -> presenter -> interactor -> presenter -> view (as shown below).

 ![MVP Interfaces](https://cms-assets.tutsplus.com/uploads/users/1308/posts/26206/image/MVP_interfaces.png)